ms/buildtogether.tech/important/index.md

 Require politeness.
 :   No one gets to be rude, no one gets to ramble, and if someone goes off
     topic, it's the moderator's job to say, "Let's discuss that elsewhere."
+    As discussed below, this is *not* the same as assuming that everyone has good intentions, and that if they say something rude it was just an accident.

 No interruptions.
+:   This rule is a special case of the one above, since treating other people
-:   Participants should raise a finger, hand, put up a sticky note, or make
-    another well understood gesture to indicate when they want to speak.
+    with respect is the sincerest form of politeness.
+Participants should raise a finger, hand, put up a sticky note, or make another well understood gesture to indicate when they want to speak.
 The moderator should keep track of who wants to speak and give them time in turn.

 No distractions.
 :   Side conversations make meetings less efficient because nobody can actually